 - Finals.
 A final exam, which counts 20% of the semester grade, will be given in each class at the end of the semester.
 State Milestones End of Course (EOC) Tests count as the final exam in those courses tested. - Makeup.
 Only those students who present evidence of an excused absence during an exam will be permitted to make up the exam.
 All make-up exams must be completed within 3 days unless other arrangements are made with the teacher. - 5.
 Exam Exemption.
-(Students may NOT exempt EOC / Milestone/AP exams). - Academic Exemption.
-As a reward for academic excellence, a student may choose to exempt any THREE final exams provided he/she has a grade of 95 or better in the class (es) to be exempted.
-NOTE- A student may exempt under one exemption category only (attendance or academic).
-He/she may NOT exempt one exam for attendance and one exam for academic excellence. - Attendance Exemption.
-As a reward for excellent attendance, a student may choose to exempt any one final exam provided all of the following criteria are fulfilled: - The student must not have been absent from school, checked in late, or checked out early a combined total of more than five times during the semester for any reason (excused or unexcused).
-This will be verified by the Attendance secretary.
+(Students may NOT exempt EOC Milestones/AP/IB exams). - Academic Exemption.
+Each semester, as a reward for academic excellence, a student may choose to exempt up to three final exams (if the student is enrolled in seven classes at the home school) or two final exams (if the student is enrolled in six or fewer classes at the home school) provided the student has a grade of 95 or higher in the selected course(s). - General Exam Exemption.
+A student may exempt any one final exam provided the student has a semester average of at least 70 in the course he/she wishes to exempt. - Senior Exam Exemption (Second Semester Only) - A high school senior who will be graduating at the end of the second semester may exempt the final exam in any course(s) provided the senior has a grade of 80 or higher in that course. - A senior may use the General Final Exam Exemption in lieu of the Senior Final Exam Exemption if the student chooses.
+For all final exam exemptions: - a.
+If a student qualifies for both general and academic final exam exemptions, the student must choose only one type of exemption (general or academic).
+A student may not combine the two types of exemptions.